Easy Homemade Vegan Bagel Recipe

 Share this with a buddy!

 Vegan Bagel Recipe | These homemade vegan bagels are the perfect combination of fluffy and chewy, with a hint of sweet and salty.
-Made with simple ingredients, and only a handful of easy steps, this recipe is a great way to explore vegan baking.
+Made with simple ingredients, and only a handful of easy steps, this recipe is a great way to start vegan baking.
 Make a batch and freeze it for an easy midweek breakfast!

 Vegan bagels on parchment paper.

 Bagels, in their simplest form, are vegan.
 Sometimes bagels are brushed with egg before baking, but this isn’t necessary.
-Storebought bagels are not always vegan, but you can ensure that your bagels are completely vegan with this super simple homemade vegan bagel recipe.
+Store-bought bagels are not always vegan, but you can ensure that your bagels are completely vegan with this super simple homemade vegan bagel recipe.

 Vegan bagels on a baking sheet.

 Before baking bagels, they are boiled in what is called a poaching liquid (water, baking soda, and maple syrup), essentially setting up a good chewy crust before baking them.
-Baking soda ensures that golden colour and chewy texture, while maple syrup or sugar gives a shiny finish to the dough.

-How to shape bagels
+How to Shape Bagels

-Place the proofed dough onto your workspace sprinkled with flour and divide the dough into 6-8 pieces.
-I did 6 larger bagels.
 Then roll each dough piece into balls by cupping your hand around the dough, and roll it in quick circles against the counter.
 Then, poke a hole through the center, and gently push and pull, creating an O shape.

-The wonderful thing about making homemade bagels, is that you get to decide what goes on top!
+The wonderful thing about making homemade bagels is that you get to decide what goes on top!
 The most popular bagel toppings include everything bagel seasoning, sesame seeds, poppy seeds, and plain flaky salt.
-If you want to get creative, try pumpkin seeds, cheese, or vegan cheese.
-You could also skip the toppings if you’re more interested in what you put inside the bagels afterward.

 Ingredients